It is time for my Halloween post.I had so much fun dressing up last year, I knew I’d find a way to pull out another alter ego this season.

 That is what I was thinking about on my drive down I39.

-But then, as Dog is my witness I AM putting the pedal to the metal.
-There simply would be a tipping point where the reward was not as powerful as my urge to go fast.
+But then, as Dog is my witness, I AM putting the pedal to the metal.
+There would be a tipping point where the reward was not as powerful as my urge to go fast.

-You see it is quite simple.
+You see, it is pretty simple.
 Some undesirable behavior is never going to go away by ignoring it.
 The behavior itself is too reinforcing in and of itself.
 No amount of reinforcing an alternative behavior is going to stop my speeding.
-The only thing that has held me in check is having some consequence for my actions.
+The only thing that has held me in check is having some consequences for my actions.

 And those consequences DO NOT make me afraid to drive, nor do they make me dislike law enforcement.
-They simply have made me aware of monitoring my own behavior.
-They demonstrated to me real choice between the consequence of losing my license or being able to continue to drive.
+They have made me aware of monitoring my behavior.
+They demonstrated to me a real choice between the consequence of losing my license or being able to continue to drive.

 This is what I came to on my journey.
-The idea that ALL positive works for everything, all situations….well, it’s a bunch of malarky.
+The idea that ALL positive works for everything, in all situations….well, it’s a bunch of nonesense.
 There is absolutely nothing in the natural world that works that way.

-Please don’t misinterpret that I am diminishing the need for rewards and reinforcement in training…but the thinking that aversives aren’t needed is truly laughable.
-Those same people that argue this point will also try to convince you that head halters, front-clip harnesses and body wraps don’t work with aversive principles…somehow those are magically “all positive” too at least in the world of rainbows and unicorns!
+Please don’t misinterpret that I am diminishing the need for rewards and reinforcement in training…but the thinking that aversives aren’t needed in any situation is genuinely laughable.
+Those same people who argue this point will also try to convince you that head halters, front-clip harnesses, and body wraps don’t work with aversive principles…somehow those are magically “all positive,” too, at least in the world of rainbows and unicorns!

 BAW-Ha-Ha